December in the Garden- Permaculture Food Gardening in Subtropical Australia

 Sowing

-Many of the plants are self-seeding in our food forest and emerging like out of nowhere.
-If you don’t know some of the plants in the list below, check my ‘Food Forest Guide’ for more info about the plants, how to grow and use them, along with some other tips and tricks.
+Many plants are self-seeding and emerging like out of nowhere throughout the food forest now.
+If you don’t know some of the plants in the list below, check my ‘Food Forest Guide’ for more info about edible plants, how to grow and use them, and some other tips and tricks.

 - Amaranth